LukeShortCloud/rootpages/markdown/openstack.md

 # packstack --answer-file <FILE>
 ```

-PackStack logs are stored in /var/tmp/packstack/.
+Packstack logs are stored in /var/tmp/packstack/.
 The administrator and demo user credentials will be saved to the user's home directory.

 ```
 # source ~/keystonerc_admin
 # source ~/keystonerc_demo
 ```

-### Automation - PackStack - Exposed Network Install
+`2.` Exposed Network Install

 It is also possible to deploy OpenStack where Neutron can have access to the public network.
-Run the PackStack instllation with the command below and replace "eth0" with the public interface name.
+Run the Packstack instllation with the command below and replace "eth0" with the public interface name.

 ```
 # packstack --allinone --provision-demo=n --os-neutron-ovs-bridge-mappings=extnet:br-ex --os-neutron-ovs-bridge-interfaces=br-ex:eth0 --os-neutron-ml2-type-drivers=vxlan,flat